Red Stream: Advanced Theory and Techniques

 Red Stream +plus For those planning to become certified with the Canadian Association for Play Therapy there will be an additional 3 hour on-line program: Integrative Play Therapy – Creating a pathway for working as an integrative play therapist.

-Note: In North America there is two routes to choose from.
+Note: In North America there are two routes to choose from.
 The APT route is shorter in terms of training, supervision and practice hours, and gains access to a large internationally recognized professional organization.

 CAPT Route: To become a Certified Play Therapist (CPT) with the Canadian Association for Play Therapy (CAPT), Canadian standards require 180 hours of play therapy training from a CAPT Approved Provider, or from an institute of higher learning.
 Participants who intend to become Certified Play Therapists should take the Green Stream, Red Stream +plus , and 1 core (3-day) Yellow Stream Certificate Program.
 It is recommended that participants take the Yellow Stream Certificate in Sandplay with Special Populations to fulfill the 180-hour requirement.